WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 ## Webpack minimise JavaScript

-For JavaScript minimisation we should use webpack built in plugin [uglifyjs-webpack-plugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/).

-As of writing we should not use aliased `webpack.optimize.UglifyJsPlugin` (as per docs we can use the alias again when webpack 4.0 comes out), but install and require `uglifyjs` manually.
+If you built webpack for production then you already saw that minimisation in action as setting `mode` to production autoenables *UglifyJsPlugin* [see docs](https://webpack.js.org/concepts/mode/).

+On production webpack sets `optimization.minimize: true` and `optimization.minimizer: new UglifyJsPlugin()` with some defaults.

+But what if it has defaults we migth want to change?
+For example defaults dont drop console calls (note that here we will also explicitly keep it for debug purposes).
+We just pass our custom constructed object to `optimization.minimizer`.

-This plugin once could minify only ES5, but now it supports ES6+. `uglifyjs-webpack-plugin` is now based on `uglify-es` (which in turn is the result of previosusly so called *UglifyJS harmony branch*)
+For JavaScript minimisation we can use webpack plugin [uglifyjs-webpack-plugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/).
+It is uses [UglifyJS 3](https://github.com/mishoo/UglifyJS2) under the hood and thus supports ES6+ (the plugin is now based on `uglify-es` (which in turn is the result of previosusly so called *UglifyJS harmony branch*)).

 Options for `compress` key can be [found here](http://lisperator.net/uglifyjs/compress)
 Other keys [here](https://github.com/webpack-contrib/uglifyjs-webpack-plugin#options)